Therapist in Bradford-on-Avon

 • What does it say about your relationship with a particular person?

-Perhaps this Bill of Rights will help indicate to you how healthy or unhealthy a particular relationship is.
+Perhaps this Personal Bill of Rights will help indicate to you how healthy or unhealthy a particular relationship is.

-Maybe reflecting on the Bill of Rights will help indicate a more general way you usually act in relationships.
+Maybe reflecting on the Personal Bill of Rights will help indicate a more general way you usually act in relationships.

 Perhaps these rights can be negotiated with some of the people in your life.